DanGritsyuk/PortScanner/README.md

 # Port Scanner

-This is a Python program for scanning ports on a specified host.
+This is a C# program for scanning ports on a specified host.
 It uses asynchronous methods to perform I/O operations without blocking the main thread.

 ## How to Use